brevzin/cpp_proposals/3549_diverging_expressions/diverging-expressions.md

 # Introduction

-One pattern that will occur with some regularity with pattern matching [@P2688R4] (and `do` expressions [@P2806R2]) is the desire to produce values for some patterns but not for all cases.
+One pattern that will occur with some regularity with pattern matching [@P2688R4]{.title} (and [@P2806R2]{.title}) is the desire to produce values for some patterns but not for all cases.
 Consider the following simplified example:

 <table>
 <tr><td>